Aerial view of the Redentore Basilica in Venice, as seen from the Venetian lagoon. Two large domes are visible from the water

 Verbs

-Whether and how a past participle in an Italian compound tense agrees with one of the nouns in the sentence will depend on whether the verb in question is formed using avere(to have) or essere(to be).
+Whether and how a in an Italian compound tense with one of the in the sentence will depend on whether the verb in question is formed using avere(to have) or essere(to be).
 Here are the basic rules for when that past participle will need to agree:

-• In verbs with avere, the participle usually does not agree (it is “invariable”), but the participle will agree with a direct object pronoun if one is used.
+• In verbs with avere, the participle usually does not agree (it is “invariable”), but the participle will agree with a if one is used.

 Recall that an Italian compound tense has two parts: an auxiliary verb (avere or essere) and a past participle.
 These two parts are used to form several Italian tenses, including the passato prossimo(perfect), the trapassato prossimo(past perfect), futuro anteriore(future perfect), and trapassato remoto(past anterior).
 The agreement rules are the same in all of these compound tenses!